dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 int open(const char *filename, int flags);
 ```

-The `flags` parameter will tell how the file will be opened, there are many flags, and the three below should be mutually exclusive:
+The `flags` parameter will tell how the file will be opened, there are many flags, and the three below should be mutually exclusive (please note that our example header is simplified compared to the posix open, where there is the `...` parameter, but for our purposes not needed):

 * O_RDONLY it opens a file in read only mode
 * O_RDWR it opens a file for reading and writing